Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Background

 \textbf{Data.} The data used throughout this work is from the NRP's random sample~\citep{andreoni1998tax,johns2010distribution,internal2016federal,internal2019federal}, which we will treat as the full population of audits, since they are collected via a stratified random sample and represent the full population of taxpayers.
 The NRP sample is formed by dividing the taxpayer base into activity classes based on income and claimed tax credits, and various strata within each class.
 Each stratum is weighted to be representative of the national population of tax filers.
 Then a stratified random sample is taken across the classes.
 NRP audits seek to estimate the correctness of the whole return via a close to line-by-line examination~\citep{belnap2020real}.
 This differs from Op audits, which are narrower in scope and focus on specific issues.
-Given the added expensive nature of NRP audits, NRP sample sizes are relatively small at around 15,000 audits per year~\citep{guyton2018effects}.
-The IRS uses these audits to estimate the tax gap and average non-compliance, with some statistical adjustments to compensate for some limitations to the NRP sampling approach, as well as for naturally occurring variation in the depth of audit~\citep{guyton2020tax,irs2012estimates,internal2016federal,internal2019federal}.
-These statistical adjustments will compensate for identifying taxpayer misreporting that is difficult to find via auditing, upweighting certain types of misreporting via a multiplier~\citep{erard2011individual}.
-For the goals of this work we ignore those adjustments.

-Legal requirements for the accuracy of these estimates exist \citep{tas2018improper}.
-The 2018 Office of Management and Budget (OMB) guidelines, for instance, recommended that the estimates for these values be ``statistically valid'' (unbiased estimates of the mean) and have ``$\pm 3\%$ or better margin of error at the 95\% confidence level for the improper payment percentage estimate'' \citep{omb2018requirements}.
+Given the expensive nature of NRP audits, NRP sample sizes are relatively small ($\sim$15k/year)~\citep{guyton2018effects}.
+The IRS uses these audits to estimate the tax gap and average non-compliance.\footnote{The IRS uses statistical adjustments to compensate naturally occurring variation in the depth of audit, and taxpayer misreporting that is difficult to find via auditing, and other NRP sampling limitations~\citep{guyton2020tax,internal2019federal,erard2011individual}.
+For the goals of this work we ignore these.} Legal requirements for these estimates exist \citep{tas2018improper}.
+The 2018 Office of Management and Budget (OMB) guidelines, for instance, state that these values should be ``statistically valid'' (unbiased estimates of the mean) and have ``$\pm 3\%$ or better margin of error at the 95\% confidence level for the improper payment percentage estimate'' \citep{omb2018requirements}.
 Later OMB guidelines have provided more discretion to programs for developing feasible point estimates and confidence intervals (CIs) \citep{omb2021requirements}.
+Unbiasedness remains an IRS policy priority.